ronaldbosma/blog/content/blog/howto-install-net-core-on-windows-server.md

 ![New Environment](../../../../../images/howto-install-net-core-on-windows-server/new-environment.png)

 You'll get a screen where you can configure the virtual machine resource.
-Copy the registration script command to the clipboard.
+Copy the registration script command to the clipboard using the copy button.

 ![New Environment - Configure Virtual machine resource](../../../../../images/howto-install-net-core-on-windows-server/new-environment-virtual-machine-rescource.png)